 Perivolas.
 A short walk from sunset-central Oia, in a caldera-view cliff where 300-year-old fishermen’s caves were restored, 20 unique suites are complemented with a wine-cellar restaurant, a gym, and pools.
 Chef Theodoros Kakoulis has created a contemporary Greek menu and daily specials using the flavorful seasonal local produce, served with authenticity and simplicity.

 Aenaon Villas.
 Cycladic minimalist caldera-view luxe villas in Imerovigli — with Charissa probably being the most exquisite of all — plus an infinity pool offer privacy in an ultra-stylish setting.

 Vedema.
 This Marriott resort in the medieval village Megalohori – based on a 400-year-old wine cellar and a 100-year-old mansion — houses 59 spacious suites & villas with their own terraces and some with private pools; plus a cave restaurant called Alati and a poolside one.

 Cavo Tagoo Santorini.
-Not as luxurious and fancy as its sister hotel in Mykonos, it nevertheless has elegant suites with private pools, a chic pool bar, and a spectacular caldera view in Imerovigli.
-For 2021 the hotel welcomes one of Greece’s most influential chefs, Ari Vezené, and his eponymous bistro, widely considered as an Athenian locals’ favorite for over a decade.
-Enjoy flavors fueled by the aromas of an open fire grill, the traditions of a Greek taverna, and the elegance of a French bistro.
+Almost as luxurious and fancy as its sister hotel in Mykonos, it has elegant suites with private pools, a chic pool bar, and a spectacular caldera view in Imerovigli.
+Back in 2021, the hotel welcomed one of Greece’s most influential chefs, Ari Vezené, and his eponymous bistro, widely considered an Athenian locals’ favorite for over a decade.
+Enjoy flavors fueled by the aromas of an open-fire grill, the traditions of a Greek taverna, and the elegance of a French bistro.

 Kapari Natural Resort.
 It is a recently restored 300-year-old complex of caves and traditional residences in Imerovigli with 5-star elegant amenities & facilities and a caldera view.